mrjones-plip/MultiPressDev/README.md

 ## Overview

-Run all* the [WordPress](https://wordpress.org) versions in a single VM.
+Run all* the [WordPress](https://wordpress.org) versions in a single Vagrant VM.
 Allows easily cross version WordPress plugin development or multi-version testing.
 Runs in an Ubuntu 14.04 VM.

 (*version 3.3.3 unsupported, all others work)